-Street attacks are fluid and unpredictable, and often require mental flexibility and "on site" adaptations by the defender.
-In addition, a ferocious fighting spirit and "one strike" power are key factors in successfully defending against multiple attackers, especially if they are carrying weapons.
+Street attacks are fluid and unpredictable, and often require on site adaptations by the defender.
+In addition, a ferocious fighting spirit and "one strike" power are key factors in successfully defending against multiple attackers, especially if the assailants are carrying weapons.

 The self-defense examples portrayed in this book have been staged to show potential applications of "one strike" power.
-It should be noted, however, that these techniques are not intended to kill or maim an attacker, but rather to stun him long enough to escape or execute a follow up strike.
+It should be noted that these techniques are not intended to kill or maim an attacker, but rather to stun him long enough to escape or execute a follow up strike.
 In reality, few martial artists will develop the kind of "one strike" power that can stop a determined or drug-crazed attacker with a single blow.